Member Login |

 Section 2.
 The Association shall be governed by Robert’s Rules of Order, as currently revised.
 In case of a conflict between Robert’s Rules of Order and these bylaws, the bylaws shall take precedence.

-ARTICLE XIV.
+ARTICLE XVI.
 Dissolution of the Association

 In the event of the dissolution of the Association, the General Council shall give all its assets to one or more nonprofit, tax-exempt organizations.
 If the General Council cannot decide on a beneficiary, the decision shall be made by the applicable Court in the State of West Virginia.